guillaume-thiry/towards-online-video-inpainting/README.md

 Note: For YouTube-VOS, you will need to rename the files so that each video starts at 00000.jpg (to match the masks).

 For the masks, we extended the set created by [FuseFormer](https://github.com/ruiliu-ai/FuseFormer) to include more DAVIS videos (from 50 to 90).
-There are available [here](https://drive.google.com/drive/folders/1n1Rg4L5TZnoz1Vjk_EC_TgSrs18m_vNU?usp=sharing).
+They are available [here](https://drive.google.com/drive/folders/1n1Rg4L5TZnoz1Vjk_EC_TgSrs18m_vNU?usp=sharing).

 ## Usage